nest/nest-simulator/doc/index.rst

 * If you have any comments or suggestions, please share them on our :doc:`Mailing List <community>`.

 * Want to contribute code?
-Check out our `Developer Space <https://nest.github.io/nest-simulator/>`_ to get started!
+Visit out our `Developer Space <https://nest.github.io/nest-simulator/>`_ to get started!

+* Interested in creating or editing documentation?
+Check out our :doc:`Documentation workflows <documentation_workflow/index>`.

 * For more info about our larger community and the history of NEST check out the `NEST Initiative <https://www.nest-initiative.org>`_ website